Good for our environment

 - Let nature take care of the rest.

 Wire bins are easy to construct and have mesh sides for easy aeration.
-They are available for FREE from the Alachua County Department of Solid Waste & Resource Recovery.
-Bins can be picked up during our business hours (Monday-Thursday, 7:30am-5:30pm) at the Public Works Office at 5620 NW 120th Lane, Gainesville, FL 32653.
+The Alachua County Department of Solid Waste & Resource Recovery would like to help you to create your own compost bin, one FREE wire roll is available (per person) at our office.
+Wire for a bin can be picked up during our business hours (Monday-Thursday, 7:00am-5:00pm) at the Public Works Office at 5620 NW 120th Lane, Gainesville, FL 32653.

 For additional composting tips or recommendations, please contact us at 352-338-3233.